jdelrue/info_grid/docs/architecture/blockchain.md

 ### Blockchain

-This is the placeholder for the operaitng system Overview
+This is the placeholder for the operating system Overview